 - Missing Mom: Nancy, natch as it's a part of her backstory.
 Pete as well, his mother was murdered for stumbling into a drug running scheme.

 - Missing White Woman Syndrome: Part of the reason why Pete was irrationally upset with Nancy; when Nancy's mother died in an accident, her death got way more attention than his mother being murdered around the same time due to the back that she was black.

-- Police are Useless: The police of dismissive of Nancy and her friends and they let Mariana Vega's murder run cold for years.
+- Police Are Useless: The police are dismissive of Nancy and her friends and they let Mariana Vega's murder run cold for years.
 Naturally, Nancy solves it and exposes a drug running scheme in a weekend.